tryscer/flock/flock-music.md

 ​	"Hello," I say, "What's this?"
 ​	Someone painted a giant bird, a cardinal or a jay, on the driver's door.
 We stop to admire the painting.
 ​	"Why would someone devalue their car like this​?"
 Barry wonders.
-​	Another car, its headlights burning through the darkened lot, turns and parks.
+​	Another car, a bluebird painted on its trunk lid and its headlights burning through the darkened lot, turns and parks.
 In the headlights I can see paintings on some other cars -- birds and butterflies.
 The lights turn off.
 A woman, black in a long, white coat, bounds out.
 She checks her wristwatch as she's shutting the door.
 She looks up, straight at me, and smiles.
 Then she disappears into the shadow of the Buzz Cigarettes warehouse.
 ​	"Fellow fan?"
 Eleanore asks.
 ​	"Let's follow her," I say.